<<Previous | Story Intro | Return to Stories | Next >>

 "Better than the hyperdrive engines," Jack nodded.
 He glanced at the faces of those who trusted him, who waited for him to give the order.
 "Let's do it."

 The teams split up, SG-1 went to the left, SG-3 to the right.
 Whoever found the lab first would radio.
-Hopefully they'd also find the hiding place for the armor that those things were wearing.
+Hopefully they would also find the hiding place for the armor that those things were wearing.
 It had to be stored somewhere!

 Casey followed Daniel, could feel Teal'c directly behind her.
 She bit back a smile.
 If she stopped now just to tie her bootlaces, no doubt one of them would simply pick her up and toss her over a shoulder!